Advocacy Banner

 It’s helpful to understand the data overload legislators face during a session.
 While those of us in the education community can focus our attention on education bills, legislators ultimately are responsible for voting on every bill.

-The sheer volume and variety of material they must know well enough to cast an informed vote is daunting.
-On average, about 3,000 bills are files each session.
+The sheer volume and variety of material a legislator must know well enough to cast an informed vote is daunting.
+During a regular session, 1,500 bills or more are filed.
 Many bills get changed (amended) during the process of debate, often more than once.
 Each amendment can change important aspects of a bill or even the whole bill.

 Regardless of how conscientious and dedicated legislators are, it is a challenge to know the full effects of each bill.
 They often rely on others to educate them about a bill.
 Your informed comments about pending legislation can have a real impact.